Cytokines for Treatment of Acute Exposure to

 • Any pregnant patient with exposure to radiation should be evaluated by a health physicist and maternal-fetal specialist for an assessment of risk to the fetus.

-• Available data with use of Neulasta and its biosimilars (Udenyca and Stimufend) in pregnant patients have not identified a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
+• Available data with use of Neulasta and its biosimilars (Udenyca, Stimufend, and Ziextenzo) in pregnant patients have not identified a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
 In animal studies, however, there were signs of increased embryo lethality and spontaneous abortions occurring simultaneously with signs of maternal toxicity in pregnant rabbits.

-• Although available data with use of Neulasta, Udenyca and Stimufend in pregnant women are insufficient to establish whether there is a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes, there are available data from published studies in pregnant women exposed to filgrastim products.
+• Although available data with use of Neulasta, Udenyca, Stimufend, and Ziextenzo in pregnant patients are insufficient to establish whether there is a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes, there are available data from published studies in pregnant patients exposed to filgrastim products.
 These studies include several observational studies of pregnancy outcomes in patients exposed to filgrastim products and have not established an association of filgrastim product use during pregnancy with major birth defects, miscarriage, or adverse maternal or fetal outcomes.
 In animal studies, however, filgrastim has been shown to have adverse effects in pregnant rabbits.

 • Available data with Leukine use in pregnant patients have not identified a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
 In animal reproduction studies, however, there were signs of increased embryo lethality and spontaneous abortion at doses that were not toxic to the mother in pregnant rabbits.
 Advise pregnant patients of the potential risk to a fetus.